yinaxiong/launch-hack/_sections/20-example-queries.md

 {% include responses/most-viewed.html %}

 ## Find Open Box Offers
-The Open Box endpoints returls all available Open Box offers.
+The Open Box endpoints return all available Open Box offers.
 You can search for offers using multiple methods.

 - [**Open Box by Single SKU**](https://developer.bestbuy.com/documentation/buyingOptions-api#documentation/buyingOptions-api-open-box-single-sku) - provides offers based on a single SKU
 - [**Open Box by List of SKUs**](https://developer.bestbuy.com/documentation/buyingOptions-api#documentation/buyingOptions-api-open-box-by-list-of-skus) - provides offers based on a comma delimited list of SKUs